sumitRohilla/sumitRohilla/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and do competitive Programming.\
-🎓 &nbsp;I'm currently studying Information Technology at the GL Bajaj Institute of Technology and Management.\
+🎓 &nbsp;I have completed B.Tech in Information Technology from GL Bajaj Institute of Technology and Management.\
 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, UI / UX Designing, and Full Stack Web Development.\
 ✍️ &nbsp;In my free time, I like listening to music and solving Rubik's Cube as hobbies/side hustles.